SimonMoynihan33/KVRN-Apparel/README.md

 #### Privacy Policy, Terms and Conditions, and Cookie Consent

-KVRN provides a privacy policy, terms and conditions, and cookie consent notifications to keep users informed about data handling practices, building trust through transparency.
+KVRN provides a privacy policy, terms and conditions, and cookie policy (mockups, these are not legally binding) to keep users informed about data handling practices, building trust through transparency.

 ![Privacy Policy](documentation/features/privacy-policy.png)
 ![Terms and Conditions](documentation/features/terms-and-conditions.png)